choongryulyang/DRIPs.m/README.md

-# Dynamic Rational Inattention and the Phillips Curve
+# Dynamic Multidimensional Rational Inattention

 Replication codes for Afrouzi and Yang (2019): "Dynamic Rational Inattention and the Phillips Curve".